akka/akka/akka-docs/manual/getting-started-first.rst

 - creating a standalone project and run it from the command line
 - creating a SBT (Simple Build Tool) project and running it from within SBT

 Since they are so similar we will present them both in this tutorial.

 The sample application that we will create is using actors to calculate the value of Pi.
-Is using an algorithm that is easily parallelizable and therefore suits the actor model very well, but is generic enough to suit as a starting point for all kinds of Master/Worker style problems.
+Calculating Pi is a CPU intensive operation and we will utilize Akka Actors to write a concurrent solution that scales out to multi-core processors.
+This sample will be extended in future tutorials to use Akka Remote Actors to scale out on multiple machines in a cluster.

+We will be using an algorithm that is what is called "embarrassingly parallel" which just means that each job is completely isolated and not coupled with any other job.
+Since this algorithm is so parallelizable it suits the actor model very well.

 Here is the formula for the algorithm we will use: